 ISSAT blog posts:

-Andreea is an Administrative Assistant for the International Security Sector Advisory Team.
-Her role is to support the general administrative activities of ISSAT.
+Andreea Giurgea is an Administrative Assistant for ISSAT.
+Her role is to support the general administrative activities of the team.
 As part of ISSAT’s Finance and Logistics team, her tasks include assisting team members both at Headquarters and in the field, administrating ISSAT’s SSR experts, office management and coordination of various actions with other DCAF administrative staff.

 Andreea holds an MA in Italian Language and Literature from the University of Geneva and a BA in Foreign Languages and Literatures (Italian-French) from the Al. I. Cuza University of Iasi, Romania.
 Andreea also studied at the University of Rome Sapienza, the University of Salerno (Italy) and is certified as an accountant assistant.
 Prior to joining ISSAT she held a managing position within a Swiss watch manufacturing company.
 Andreea is fluent in Romanian, Italian, French and English.